Theotrgl/OOP_FinalProject_JustinTheofilusYonathan_2502036382_L2BC/README.md

 Notes:
 The demo video is a silent video because my screen recording software wont pick up my mic, so I am very sorry for that.

+The Java files are stored under NewFP->src/NewFP.